eigen-space/codestyle/README.md

 To run specs for all subprojects, just call `yarn test` from the root project

-## Why do we have that dependencies?

-* `@typescript-eslint/eslint-plugin` - plugin to adapt eslint to typescript.
-* `@typescript-eslint/parser` - parser typescript code for eslint.

 ## Why do we have that dev dependencies?

 * `@eigenspace/commit-linter` - commit linter.